webplatform/docs-wpd/Implementation_Patterns/index.md

 |}}
 </syntaxhighlight>

-In this pattern we can see that we use the #if directive to either print out the Usage section if the user provided a value, or skip the entire section if the user didn't provide anything.
+In this pattern (from the [[Template:Notes_Section|notes section template]]) we can see that we use the #if directive to either print out the Usage section if the user provided a value, or skip the entire section if the user didn't provide anything.

 <syntaxhighlight>
 {{#if: {{{Examples|}}}|